Port of Dover attacks ‘woefully inadequate’ French border staffing

 That is the most since the company began tracking summer getaway numbers in 2014.

-Fuel price protests on July 4 led to 12 people being arrested on the M4.
+Transport analytics company Inrix predicted the M25 – London’s orbital motorway – would see some of the worst jams due to the summer getaway, singling out the stretches between Bromley and the Dartford Crossing; Maple Cross and the M3; and the M23 to the M40.

-Figures from data company Experian show the average price of a litre of petrol on Wednesday was 187.5p, while diesel was 196.1p.
+The A303 near Stonehenge in Wiltshire, the M4 between Cardiff and Newport in South Wales, and the M5 south of Bristol were also likely to see queuing traffic.

-Transport analytics company Inrix believes the M25 – London’s orbital motorway – could see some of the worst jams due to the summer getaway, singling out the stretches between Bromley and the Dartford Crossing; Maple Cross and the M3; and the M23 to the M40.
+Fuel price protests in south-west England did not initially cause disruption to drivers.

-The A303 near Stonehenge in Wiltshire, the M4 between Cardiff and Newport in South Wales, and the M5 south of Bristol are also likely to see queuing traffic.
+Avon and Somerset Police said: “A slow-moving protest convoy of about 10 vehicles has joined the M5 northbound at Junction 24 Bridgwater.

 Register for free to continue reading